-If you're scratching your head wondering how anyone manages to feed 10 hungry mouths at Thanksgiving with less than $50, it's important to note the survey's list of dishes covers just the very basics: a turkey, bread stuffing, sweet potatoes, rolls with butter, peas, cranberries, a veggie tray, a pumpkin pie with whipped cream, and coffee and milk.
+It's important to note the survey's list of dishes covers just the very basics: a turkey, bread stuffing, sweet potatoes, rolls with butter, peas, cranberries, a veggie tray, a pumpkin pie with whipped cream, and coffee and milk.
 The quantities priced are supposedly enough to serve all 10 diners and allow for leftovers.
-Unsurprisingly, the bird — a 16-pound (7-kilogram) turkey — is the biggest ticket item, costing a total of $22.38, or $1.40 per pound (.045 kilogram).

 What the AFBF survey doesn't account for is the labor required to turn all those raw ingredients into a delicious dinner suitable for picky eaters, snooty foodies, random third cousins who show up at the last second and anyone else who may be at your table.
 For the host or hostess who can't deal with the thought of all that stressful prep, there is, of course, the beauty of the ready-made meal, rivaled only by the ease of the restaurant reservation.

-But when it comes to Thanksgiving dine-out or take-away, the prices aren't quite so wallet-friendly (but think of all those hours you'll get back!)
+But when it comes to Thanksgiving dine-out or take-away, the prices aren't quite so wallet-friendly either (but think of all those hours you'll get back!).
 We checked out a few places across the country and here's what we found:

-- And if you're lucky enough to live in one of the company's markets, home meal delivery service FreshDirect will bring you a 10-person meal for $219.
+- And if you're lucky enough to live in one of the company's markets, home meal delivery service FreshDirect offers several Thanksgiving dinner options it will bring you right to your house starting at $99.

 And if you just can't handle the thought of all those people in your house?
-Here's what you can expect to spend if you pick up a complete meal at a restaurant, depending on your location:
+Here's what you can expect to spend if you pick up a complete meal at a restaurant or dine in, depending on your location:

 - New York City's famous Tavern on the Green also has a four-course prix-fixe dinner for $125 per person ($65 for children 12 years and younger).

-- In Dallas diners can pay $49 per person for Del Frisco's Double Eagle Steak House's pretty extensive prix fixe offering.
+- In Dallas diners can pay $55 per person for Del Frisco's pretty extensive prix fixe offering.